Pataphysics Playwriting Workshops

 Matthew Maher has performed extensively Off-Broadway and regionally—including, most recently: Mr Burns: A Post Electric Play, The Small and A Communist Dracula Pageant by Anne Washburn, The Flick and Uncle Vanya (adaptation) by Annie Baker, Golden Child by David Henry Hwang, Red Handed Otter and 100 Aspects Of The Moon by Ethan Lipton, School For Lies by David Ives and Orange, Hat and Grace by Greg Moss.
 He also has also acted in lots of films and TV shows.
 He is an associate artist of The Civilians and of Clubbed Thumb, both theater companies dedicated to creating and/or producing new work, and in 2013 he won an Obie Award for Sustained Excellence Of Performance.

 Applications are being accepted electronically:

-Email your cover letter, Bio or CV and ten-page sample to Gary Winter at firstname.lastname@example.org.
+Email your cover letter, head shot and bio or resume to Gary Winter at email@example.com.
 If you do not receive a confirmation within 48 hours that we received your application, please email again.

 Be sure to specify which workshop(s) you would like to attend, and mention if you have attended a Pataphysics Workshop in the past.
 The Pataphysics Workshops for Playwrights are produced at cost by The Flea Theater.
 A limited number of scholarships will be awarded based on need and merit.
 If you want to apply for a need-based scholarship, please do so under a separate letter.
 If you are applying to more than one workshop, one application will suffice.
 Please list your preferences.
 Thank you!